Using Source Tracking to Grow Your Business

 You can check all your conversation sources at a glance, directly from your Inbox.
 The Sources folder contains a list of sources of all conversations stored in the Inbox.
 Clicking on a source filters the Inbox view to display only conversations that originated from the selected source.

 To see the origin of an individual conversation, open the conversation and scroll up to the first message.
 The source is displayed in the upper right corner of the conversation thread.

 Under More info, you will see the source origin.
 If the source was a website or other internet link, you will be able to click the URL from the Source details popup to view the source page.
 For more information about checking sources, refer to Understanding Conversation Sources and Parameters.

-To view the sources of many conversations simultaneously, you can generate a Booking Report.
-This report type displays information about all scheduled or requested appointments, including the source of the conversation connected with the booking.
+To view the sources of many conversations simultaneously, you can export your client list.
+The export report can display information about all scheduled or requested appointments, including the source of the conversation connected with the bookings.

 Viewing Client Sources

 It is often useful to review the original marketing sources of your client pool.
 A client's marketing source is the origin of the first conversation with the client.
 Examples of marketing sources are automatic messages, direct links (e.g., your client portal), imports, etc.

 To view the source of an individual client, go to the Clients menu and open the Info tab of the client's main card, click 'Show more' under Contact Information.
 The source is listed on the right side of the page, under Additional information.

 To view the sources of many clients simultaneously, you can generate a Client Report.
 The marketing source of each client will be listed in the Source column of the report.